JCQ logo

 21.8%

-A computer reader or reader is the second most common access arrangement, making up 21.8% of all arrangements valid for use in the
+Reading arrangements (a computer reader or human reader) is the second most common access arrangement, making up 21.8% of all arrangements valid for use in the

 2022/23 academic year.